 The value of the US dollar strengthened relative to the Hungarian forint throughout the first quarter of 2009, but weakened for the majority of the remainder of the year.
-From December 2009 through the second quarter of 2010, the US dollar has strengthened.
+From December 2009 through the second quarter of 2010, the US dollar has strengthened, but weakened during the third quarter of 2010.

-Substantially all of the Company's financings have been in Canadian dollars; the composition of its cash balances was 31% in US dollars, 43% in Canadian dollars, 4% in Hungarian forints, nil in Euros and 22% in Australian dollars at June 30, 2010; a significant portion of the Company's operations are in Hungarian forints and Australian dollars.
-The increase in the Canadian dollar cash balance relative to the total cash balance resulted from the proceeds from the convertible debenture and share capital offering in June 2009, and the reduction of the US dollar cash balance as monies were used to fund the drilling of the Shenandoah-1 well.
+Substantially all of the Company's financings have been in Canadian dollars; the composition of its cash balances was 43% in US dollars, 23% in Canadian dollars, 6% in Hungarian forints and 28% in Australian dollars at June 30, 2010; a significant portion of the Company's operations are in Hungarian forints and Australian dollars.